FelixOnline/v2/content/articles/2011-2-10-940-million-cut-to-higher-education-funding.md

 subtitle: >
   Universities hit by huge reductions in 2011/12, plus additional cuts this year
 date: "2011-02-10 20:11:47 +0000"

 # Attributes from Felix Online V1
 id: "766"
 old_path: /news/766/940-million-cut-to-higher-education-funding-
 aliases:
  - /news/766/940-million-cut-to-higher-education-funding-
+imported: true
+comments:
+ - 3AnHpz  umhgnbrjmfsvProfessor John Seddon an expert in service organizations says that there are two arguments for sharing services The less of a common resource argument and the efficiency through industrialisation argumentThe former argument is obvious if you have fewer managers IT systems buildings etc if you use less of some resource it will reduce costs But the reductions are often minor and oneoffThe second argument is efficiency through industrialisation This argument assumes that efficiencies follow from specialisation and standardisation  resulting in the creation of front and back offices The typical method is to simplify standardise and then centralise using an IT solution as the meansThe problem with the industrial design is simple  it doesnt absorb variety in demand Because of this costs soar as the IT system has to be modified and customers ring back again and again because they cant get wha

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true